isri12/notesrepo/aws_ai_practitioner.md

 **Primary Uses**: Dimensionality Reduction (data compression) and Anomaly Detection (data that cannot be reconstructed well is likely an anomaly or outlier), and Denoising (reconstructing clean data from corrupted input).

 5. **Long Short-Term Memory (LSTM)**
 LSTM is a special type of Recurrent Neural Network (RNN) explicitly designed to overcome the vanishing gradient problem of standard RNNs and effectively learn long-term dependencies in sequential data.
+Long Short-Term Memory (LSTM) Neural Networks are the sequence model of choice when it comes to handling and maintaining relevant information over long sequences, making them particularly well-suited for tasks like language modeling, machine translation, and speech recognition.

 **Key Concept**: Instead of a single hidden state, LSTMs use a more complex structure called a memory cell and three types of regulatory gates (Forget, Input, and Output) within their recurrent unit.
 **Gates Function**: The Forget Gate decides what information to discard from the cell state.
 The Input Gate decides what new information to store in the cell state.
 The Output Gate decides what part of the cell state to output as the hidden state.
 This control structure allows the information flow to be maintained or cut off over long sequences.